 Finally, some aspects of political engagement suggest women are more politically engaged.
 For instance, women are more likely than men to be interested in health care, education and gender issues (R. Campbell and Winters 2008; Ferrin et al. 2020), to give correct answers to knowledge questions on government services and social issues (Ferrin, Fraile, and García-Albacete 2018; Norris, Lovenduski, and Campbell 2004; Stolle and Gidengil 2010), and to engage in private activism such as boycotting and signing petitions (Coffé and Bolzendahl 2010).

-Gender differences in political engagement — whatever their direction — influence each other (Bennett and Bennett 1989; Coffé and Bolzendahl 2010; Coffé 2013; Ondercin and Jones-White 2011) and have consequences on at least two types of substantive citizen participation: discussing politics with other people and running for elected political office.
+Gender differences in political engagement — whatever their direction — influence each other (Bennett and Bennett 1989; Coffé and Bolzendahl 2010; Coffé 2013; Ondercin and Jones-White 2011) and have consequences forat least two types of substantive citizen participation: discussing politics with other people and running for elected political office.

 Studies report men are more likely than women to discuss politics, but women and men tend to think about partisan politics more specifically when they think about politics (R. Campbell and Winters 2008; Ferrin et al. 2020).
 Traditional political discussion survey questions therefore mostly measure discussion of partisan politics, which is one aspect of politics on which men typically report more interest.
 As people usually discuss the topics they are most interested in, it seems likely that women discuss more often political topics for which they report more interest, such as health care or gender issues.
 Political discussion of various topics is seen as something desirable in participatory democracy.